lino-framework/book/docs/specs/users.rst

 .. class:: UserPlan

+    Mixin for anything that represents a "plan" of a given user on a given day.

+    What a "plan" means, depends on the inheriting child.
+Usage examples are an invoicing plan (:class:`lino_xl.lib.invoicing.Plan`) or an accounting report ():class:`lino_xl.ledger.Report`).

-    Mixin for anything that represents some plan of a given user on a given day.
-The mixin makes sure that there is only one instance per user.
-This instance is considered of low value and to be reused frequently.
+    The mixin makes sure that there is only one database instance per user.
+A plan is considered a low value database object to be reused frequently.

     Inherits from :class:`UserAuthored`.

-    Usage examples: :class:`lino_xl.lib.invoicing.Plan`,
-    :class:`lino_xl.ledger.Report`.

     .. attribute:: user

-         The user who manages this plan.
+         The user who owns and uses this plan.

     .. attribute:: today

          This date of this plan.
 This is automatically set to today each time the plan is called or updated.

     .. attribute:: update_plan_button

+    .. method:: run_start_plan(self, user)

+        Return the database object for this plan and user. or create

     .. method:: update_plan(self, ar)

         Implementing models should provide this method.

 .. class:: UpdatePlan

     Build a new list of suggestions.
     This will remove all current suggestions.